staroids/universe/README.md

 ### Production

+ - Availability
+   - Shows 99.95% availability with more than 7200 hours of total instance run time for last 30 days in incubation.
- - Automatic recovery
+ - Fault tolerance
-   - Able to recover automatically from container crash/migration.
+   - Able to recover automatically from container crash/vm migration.
  - Automatic upgrade
    - The project should upgrade to the new version without human intervention.
  - Backup